Crocus flavus Weston

-Crocus flavus is a dwarf, deciduous perennials growing from a corm.
-It sends up 1 to 4 fragrant, pale yellow to deep orange-yellow flowers in late winter or early spring, just as the grassy, medium-green leaves emerge.
-Held on short, upright, stalk-like floral tubes, the starry, flowers have yellow anthers and yellow to orange-yellow styles.
-The flowers’ exteriors are sometimes streaked or tinted with chocolate-purple at the base.
+Crocus flavus is a dwarf deciduous perennial that grows from a corm, sending up 1 to 4 fragrant pale yellow to deep orange-yellow flowers in late winter or early spring, just as the grassy medium-green leaves emerge.
+Flowers are held on short upright stalk-like floral tubes.
+They are starry and have yellow anthers and yellow to orange-yellow styles.
+The flowers' exteriors are sometimes streaked or tinted with chocolate-purple at the base.
 The foliage goes dormant in mid-spring.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).

 Crocus bulbs need well-drained soil in a sunny to a partially sunny location.
 They thrive in a soil pH of 6 to 7 and are tolerant of a wide range of soils.
 You may even grow Crocus in the lawn but be careful as they will naturalize and spread to become a potential nuisance.

 Plant the Crocus bulbs in groups in the garden bed for impact or even under trees, as they need little root space.
 Bulbs are planted 3 inches (7.5 cm) deep and 3 to 4 inches (7.5 to 10 cm) apart.
 Provide mulch over the planting area in very cold zones but rake it away in early spring so the flowers can emerge.
 Gardeners in zones where the winters are too harsh or too warm to plant in fall can force the Crocus bulbs indoors in time for a spring planting.